corinis/webdav-servlet/README.md

 This has been tested with:

-* [Thunderbird](https://www.mozilla.org/thunderbird/) and the [Sogo Connector 31.0.1](http://www.sogo.nu/downloads/frontends.html) (for this to work add the "/addressbook/" after the servlet mapping)
+* [Thunderbird](https://www.mozilla.org/thunderbird/) native (for this to work add the "/addressbook/" after the servlet mapping)
 * [Kontact](https://www.kde.org/applications/office/kontact/)
 * Android